IRafique2/Lullaby-Generator-for-Kids/README.md

 * **More Languages**: You can enhance the translation features by integrating additional translation models or APIs.
 * **Lullaby Customization**: Allow users to input specific themes, animals, or words to personalize the lullaby even more.

-Let me know if you'd like to modify any part of this README or need additional details!